petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 but I certainly won't claim we've yet solved all of these problems.
-If you're a researcher excited by the prospect of simpler fully automated workflows, and consider joining the project as a design partner.
+If you're a researcher excited by the prospect of simpler fully automated workflows, consider joining the project as a design partner.
 You'll get free "reproducibility consulting" and any ideas we discover will be fed back into the development so others can benefit.